star-scope/Starscope/ReadMe.md

 ### SUMMARY
-I am a Product Designer with a background in UI, Motion Graphics, Graphic Design, 3D, and Front-End Development.
+I am a Design Technologist with a background in UI, Motion Graphics, Graphic Design, 3D, and Front-End Development.
 I like building cool products, and helping generate value for the people I work for.